 \section{Network Slicing for Profit Modeling}

-Besides the improved scalability and flexibility provided by network slicing, it also worths to discuss business dimension of applying of network slicing from operator's perspective.
-In traditional networks, the cost of an operator in terms of CAPEX and OPEX is high in reference to the total generated revenue.
-There are several reasons for such higher costs, where the most important one is the network resource underutilization.
+Besides the improved scalability and flexibility provided by network slicing, it is also important to discuss the business dimension of applying network slicing from the operator's perspective.
+In traditional networks, the operator’s costs -- particularly in terms of CAPEX and OPEX -- are relatively high compared to the total generated revenue.
+There are several reasons for these higher costs, the most significant being the underutilization of network resources.

-In traditional network architectures, the network operator provides an unspecified network resource pool for general utilization of all applications.
-However, depending on the performance requirement, various applications can have highly specified characteristics of resource utilization.
-Therefore, under traditional architectures, it is often to reserve excessive amount of certain network resources for some use-case with only slight demands on them.
-A lot of network resources are thus wasted, leading to a low network utilization rate.
+In traditional network architectures, the network operator provides a common pool of network resources for the general use of all applications.
+However, depending on their performance requirements, different applications may exhibit highly specific resource utilization characteristics.
+Consequently, under traditional architectures, it is often necessary to reserve excessive amounts of certain network resources for specific use cases, even when the actual demand is relatively low.
+As a result, many network resources remain underutilized, leading to a low overall network utilization rate.

-In contrast, with deployment of network slicing, operators are able to efficiently analyze operational cost and revenue generated from each individual slice in the entire network.
-Based on revenue analysis, operators can allocate specified network resource bundles to different slices, which makes the resource management much more structured, flexible, and efficient.
-It is concluded that the very same network can be utilized to seamlessly provide more and better services i.e. generate more revenue without any increase in CAPEX.
-Therefore, network provider needs new algorithms in order to cope with new architecture and maximize revenue.
-To accomplish this, a deep review of the telecommunication regulatory framework has to be made.
-Innovative ways of pricing, new grounds for cost sharing and standardized solutions, which provide the required support for interoperability in multi-vendor and multi-technology environments, must be studied as well.
-Moreover, inter-operator network sharing and cooperative slicing concepts can be efficiently implemented by optimizing the network cost model for increasing the overall revenue, and meanwhile providing network scalability.
+In contrast, with the deployment of network slicing in 5G communications, network operators are able to efficiently analyze the operational costs and the revenue generated from each individual network slice within the network.
+Based on this revenue analysis, network operators can allocate specific bundles of network resources to different network slices, making resource management more structured, flexible, and efficient.
+As a result, the same network infrastructure can be utilized to seamlessly provide more and better services, thereby generating additional revenue without increasing CAPEX.

+Consequently, network providers require new algorithms to adapt to the new architecture and maximize revenue.
+To achieve this goal, a comprehensive review of the telecommunications regulatory framework is also necessary.
+In addition, innovative pricing strategies, new mechanisms for cost sharing, and standardized solutions that support interoperability in multi-vendor and multi-technology environments must be explored.
+Furthermore, inter-operator network sharing and cooperative slicing concepts can be effectively implemented by optimizing the network cost model to increase overall revenue while simultaneously enhancing network scalability.